A free printable to audition, mark and cut on pointe fussy cuts

 You can move the window around until you're happy with the placement.

-It centre won't always be where you originally thought it might be.
+The centre won't always be where you originally thought it might be and this is actually harder than it looks to get right.

 Mark the Fabric